-This document outlines the process for voting on and committing BIPs after the ownership has been transferred to the BCM.
-Beanstalk Farms shall propose transferring ownership of the Beanstalk contract to the BCM in BIP-21.
+This document outlines the processes for voting on and committing BIPs after the BIP that transfers ownership of Beanstalk to the BCM.
+Ownership of Beanstalk was transferred to the BCM per BIP-21.

-BIP-20 was approved by the Beanstalk DAO.
-BIP-20 proposes the series of transactions necessary to perform the migration of balances.
-This will be the sole instance where multiple BCM transactions are approved in a single BIP.
+BIP-20 was approved by the Beanstalk DAO and proposed the series of transactions necessary to perform the migration of Bean and LP balances post-exploit.